 Sometimes, you might want to further segment your content within a second-layer community, by creating a third-layer community.
 For instance, you might want to break 'Arts & Media' into 'Performance Art', 'Visual Arts, 'Communications', and 'Design'.
 You can do so by following the instructions below:

 Add a third-layer community:

-- Type in the name of the new third-level community you want to add, but don't select a parent community yet.
+Type in the name of the new third-level community you want to add, and select the top layer parent Community for it.

 Viola!
 You have a third-layer.
 The hierarchy now appears like this:

 There are a few important things to note when creating third-layer communities, which we've outlined for you below:

 When tagging content, filtering content, or selecting your account preferences, third-layer communities will show up in the same group of tags as their sub-parents, all within the highest level parent tag.
 In this scenario for instance, 'Arts & Media' 'Healthcare' and 'Engineering and Technology' would show up alongside 'Performance Art', 'Visual Arts, 'Communications', and 'Design' within the same group of tags, under 'Industry'.
 If you want to omit third-layer communities from these tagging or filtering screens, you can choose to hide them on a case-by-case basis ('by toggling 'Is hidden?' to 'yes' within the edit screen of the individual community).